ietf-wg-cats/draft-ietf-cats-usecases-requirements/draft-ietf-cats-usecases-requirements.md

 Therefore, a desirable system

-R16: MUST maintain instance affinity which MAY span one or more service requests, i.e., all the packets from the same application-level flow MUST go to the same service instance unless the original service instance is unreachable
+R17: Instance affinity MUST be maintained for service requests or transactions that belong to the same flow.

-R17: MUST avoid keeping fine runtime-state granularity in network nodes for providing instance affinity.
+R18: MUST avoid keeping fine runtime-state granularity in network nodes for providing instance affinity.
+For example, as mentioned above, maintaining per-flow states for a specific APP.

-R18: MUST provide mechanisms to minimize client side states in order to achieve the instance affinity.
+R19: MUST provide mechanisms to minimize client side states in order to achieve the instance affinity.

-R19: SHOULD support the UE and service instance mobility.
+R20: SHOULD support the UE and service instance mobility.

 ## Preserve Communication Confidentiality